 - On the flip side, not all broad-spectrum is created equal.
 We cannot stress how important it is to seek out and read through the lab results.
-If you take full-spectrum CBD capsules, you’ve got a pretty good idea of what’s in them.
+If you take full-spectrum Hemp capsules, you’ve got a pretty good idea of what’s in them.
 A little of everything.
 (You should check regardless.)

 But if you were to take broad-spectrum capsules, you might be getting one cannabinoid and two terpenes, a couple of cannabinoids and negligible terpenes, a little everything, minus THC.
 What’s in these faux vitamins?!